Travel restrictions amid COVID-19: Exemptions for specific groups, foreign nationals now in place

 In an earlier update on travel restrictions amid COVID-19, the Government of Canada had announced that specific groups will be allowed to travel to the country despite the restrictions.
 The exemptions are now in place.

 According to the government website, individuals travelling by air need to pass a health check conducted by airlines before they are allowed to board the flight.
 Anyone who shows symptoms of COVID-19 will not be allowed to enter Canada by air.
 “When you arrive in Canada we’ll assess your health before you leave the port of entry.
 You must isolate for 14 days even if you have no symptoms.
 This is mandatory.
 Only people who provide essential services and truck drivers who regularly cross the border to maintain the flow of goods are exempt from the isolation requirements,” reads the message.

-The exemptions include seasonal agricultural workers, fish/seafood workers, caregivers and all other temporary foreign workers; international students who held a valid study permit, or had been approved for a study permit, when the travel restrictions took effect on March 18, 2020; and
+At the time when the exemptions were first announced, they were to include seasonal agricultural workers, fish/seafood workers, caregivers and all other temporary foreign workers; international students who held a valid study permit, or had been approved for a study permit, when the travel restrictions took effect on March 18, 2020; and

 A temporary modification has also been made to the Labour Market Impact Assessment process for agriculture and food processing employers, as the required two-week recruitment period will be waived for the next six months.
 Minister of Employment, Workforce Development and Disability Inclusion, Carla Qualtrough says, “Temporary foreign workers are important for sectors with critical labour needs – notably agriculture.
 These exemptions will provide the short-term workforce support necessary to maintain our high-standard levels of trade, commerce, and food security.”